radioUSD/public/README.md

 ## FIXING TWITTER ISSUES
-- [Dave July Julio]( https://mobile.twitter.com/DJJ_5K) - Dave has over 5 years of experience, prior to this, he was the of Inventor of The Mind Machine Complex, bringing Professors their world At-Home.
+- [Dave July Julio]( https://mobile.twitter.com/DJJ_5K) - Dave has over 5 years of experience, prior to this, he was the of Inventor of The Mind Machine Interface, bringing Professors their world At-Home.
 Prior to inventing the MMI, Dave was an early contributor to programs at [GaTech.edu]( https://cyber.gatech.edu/)  .

 ## FIXING ANDROID PHONE ISSUES
 - [Mark Android Support]( https://twitter.com/DJmatchmaker_/media) - Mark has over 4 years of Android Support experience, prior to this, he completed his Associates Degree from a dual enrollement inside New Hampshire Private High Schools.